yoozzeek/zk-lisp/readme.txt

 # zk-lisp
+# Copyright (c) Andrei Kochergin.
+All rights reserved.

-A Lisp-like dialect and compiler for writing zero-knowledge (ZK) programs, executable on an experimental virtual machine built on top of the Winterfell STARK prover and verifier.
+A Lisp dialect and compiler for running zero-knowledge (ZK) programs, executable on an experimental virtual machine built on top of the Winterfell STARK prover and verifier.

 Disclaimer:

-  This is a pure experiment.
-It 100% contains bugs and security flaws. zk-lisp is not intended for production use, it doesn't even have RAM support yet.
+  This program comes with ABSOLUTELY NO WARRANTY;
+  This is free software, and you are welcome to redistribute it under certain conditions;

 How it works: